 - Our Facebook Page is also updated regularly.

 Each student at Niskayuna High School is assigned a counselor to help navigate the difficulties of high school and pave the way to graduation.
 Counseling assignments are based on grade and last name.
 Find your counselor

 Find out deadlines to drop classes, when marking periods and semesters end, when grades are available, etc. See important counseling center dates

-If you are unable to access the document above, please contact the Counseling Center at (518) 382-2511, ext.
-21724 or e-mail the district Communications Office at firstname.lastname@example.org to have a hard copy or electronic version provided to you.
+If you are unable to access the documents above, please contact the district Communications Office at firstname.lastname@example.org or (518) 377-4666, ext.
+50707 to have a hard copy or electronic version provided to you.

 Open Enrollment and Self Selection

 Students who have not been recommended by the teacher or department for an Honors or AP course they wish to take may enroll in the course.
 Read more about open enrollment and self selection

 What You Need to Know About Your Transcript

 You will be asked to review your transcript during your junior year and again at the start of your senior year.
 This is to make sure nothing has been omitted (e.g. Regents Exam re-take score) and that any corrections have been updated (e.g. when a teacher changes a grade).
 If you need to submit corrections, please use the Transcript Information form in the Counseling Center.
 Read more about your transcript

 Students can access information about all of the scholarship opportunities that are currently available at this time.
 Scholarships are categorized by the month in which the application deadline is due.
 View available scholarships